Hogster/BPS/README.md

 ## Installation

 Definitely use the HACS interface!
 Once you have HACS installed, go to `Integrations`, click the meatballs menu in the top right, and choose `Custom Repositories`.
-Paste `agittins/bermuda` into the `Repository` field, and choose `Integration` for the `Category`.
+Paste `Hogster/BPS` into the `Repository` field, and choose `Integration` for the `Category`.
 Click `Add`.

-You should now be able to add the `Bermuda BLE Trilateration` integration.
-Once you have done that, you need to restart Homeassistant, then in `Settings`, `Devices & Services` choose `Add Integration` and search for `Bermuda BLE Trilateration`.
-It's possible that it will autodetect for you just by noticing nearby bluetooth devices.
+You should now be able to add the `BLE Positioning Sytem` integration.
+Once you have done that, you need to restart Homeassistant, then in `Settings`, `Devices & Services` choose `Add Integration` and search for `BLE Positioning Sytem` or 'BPS'.

 Once the integration is added, you need to set up your devices by clicking `Configure` in `Devices and Services`, `Bermuda BLE Trilateration`.